-Course description: Acting 2: The Next Step is a follow-up class for students in Seattle who’ve taken the Beginning Acting class and would like to continue learning and developing their acting skills.
-In the first class, we’ll do some warmups designed to get people listening to each other and working together as a group; do some more advanced group and individual improv exercises; then do some work on emotions (such as: saying a nursery rhyme, with different emotions; counting to ten, letting the emotion to more intense as the numbers go higher, less intense as they go lower) In the second class, we’ll work on exploring a range of characters of different backgrounds and age groups, objectives and motivations, by workshopping short script excerpts in class.
+Intermediate Acting is a follow-up class for students in Seattle who’ve taken the Beginning Acting class (or a similar course) and would like to continue learning and developing their acting skills.
 The focus will be on stretching students’ acting abilities while moving through portraying a wide range of different characters in a genuine way.
 In the third class, students will perform short monologues (solo scenes with a strong emotional arc), and will learn about camera acting techniques.
 Monologues are a good exercise in themselves, and are also helpful when preparing for auditions.
+Instructor: Nils Osmar

 Note: Students should take Beginning Acting before attending this class.
 (It’s fine to sign up for both classes at the same time.)